rasmus11423/10_Animal_Classification/reports/README.md

 ![Alt text](figures/Bucket.png)

-*Figure 1: Overview of buckets as required.
-The selected GCP bucket is the one that is used in our project.*
+Overview of buckets as required.
+The selected GCP bucket is the one that is used in our project.

 ![Alt text](figures/Bucket2.png)

-*Figure 2: The file structure of our GCP Bucket is shown in further detail here.*
+The file structure of our GCP Bucket is shown in further detail here.

 ### Question 20